jina-ai/jina/docs/how-to/opentelemetry-migration.md

 ## Update Grafana dashboard

 The OpenTelemetry [Histogram](https://opentelemetry.io/docs/reference/specification/metrics/api/#histogram) provides quantile window buckets automatically (unlike the Prometheus [Summary](https://prometheus.io/docs/concepts/metric_types/#summary) instrument.)
 You need to manually configure the required quantile window.
-This will then be available as a separate time series metric.
+The quatile window metric will then be available as a separate time series metric.

-In addition, the OpenTelemetry Counter/UpDownCounter instruments do not add the `_total` suffix to the base metric name.
+In addition, the OpenTelemetry `Counter/UpDownCounter` instruments do not add the `_total` suffix to the base metric name.

 To adapt Prometheus queries in Grafana:
 - Use the [histogram_quantile](https://prometheus.io/docs/prometheus/latest/querying/functions/#histogram_quantile) function to query the average or desired quantile window time series data from Prometheus.
 For example, to view the 0.99 quantile of the `jina_receiving_request_seconds` metric over the last 10 minutes, use query `histogram_quantile(0.99, rate(http_request_duration_seconds_bucket[10m]))`.